rmuif/web/README.md

 ### Run the app

-The command `yarn start` runs the app in development mode.
+The command `yarn start` is another Yarn command-line utility which is used to run the app in development mode.
 Open http://localhost:3000 to view it in the browser.
 The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.

 ```
 yarn start